 ACT – Don’t delay

-Leave the trail if the Fire Danger Rating is Very High or above.
+Leave the trail if the Fire Danger Rating is Extreme or Catastrophic.

 - If you see signs of a bushfire assess your situation: How close is it?
 Is the wind blowing it towards you?